Griffith station (Grand Trunk Western Railroad)

-Griffith Grand Trunk Depot is a historic train station located at Griffith, Lake County, Indiana.
+Griffith Grand Trunk Depot is a historic train station located at Griffith, Indiana.
 It was built in 1911 by the Grand Trunk Western Railroad.
 It is a simple one-story, frame building measuring 20 feet by 30 feet.
 It has a steeply pitched hipped roof with overhanging eaves and a projecting three-sided bay.
 The depot operated until 1980.
 It was moved to its present location in the Griffith Historical Park and Railroad Museum in 1980.

 It was listed in the National Register of Historic Places in 2003.